apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 ### Load StandaloneAutoscaler configuration through configuration file

 Can specify the running configuration of StandaloneAutoscaler in the configuration file.
 The config.yaml and flink-conf.yaml files in the environment variable `FLINK_CONF_DIR` directory will be loaded by default.
-You can also pass `export CONF_OVERRIDE_DIR=xxx` to specify the loaded configuration file directory.
-NOTE: main configuration will overwrite the configuration in the configuration file
+NOTE: main parameters will overwrite the configuration in the configuration file

 All supported options for autoscaler standalone can be viewed [here]({{< ref "docs/operations/configuration#autoscaler-standalone-configuration" >}}).